chenx/PCraw/README.md

 - Specify the max number of html files to crawl, starting from url_start.
 Note a html file can include many files of different types, here it is about the number of html files.
 - Specify the mime type of files to be downloaded.
 The mime types are specified using OR'd values of 1,2,4,8,....
 See more in Usage section.
 - Specify the min and max file size to download.
 This applies only to non-html files.
 HTML files are always downloaded and parsed for links.
 - Whether to overwrite a previous crawl.
-If not overwrite, it starts from the broken point of the previous crawling session; if overwrite, it starts over again.
+If not overwrite, it starts from the broken point of the previous crawling session; if overwrite, it starts over again by renaming the prevous folder local_root/ to local_root-2/.
 - Specify the wait interval, between crawling each html file, and between crawling each links on the same html file.
 The default values are 5 seconds for the first, and 1 second for the second.
 - Specify whether include dynamic html page (e.g., http://a.com/b.php?c=d), or only include static html files.
 - Specify the default referer url.
 In general all links on a html file use that html url as referer.
 But at the very beginning the first html file will not have a referer, so specify one here.
+- Specify verbose mode for more details on crawling.
+Verbose mode 1 will output downloaded files' type and size; verbose mode 2 will output reason if a url is rejected or ignored.
+To output both, use 3.

 See Usage section for the command line option switches.